learn-co-curriculum/js-advanced-functions-introduction-to-context-lab/README.md

  * **Argument(s)**
   * `Array` of employee records
 * **Returns**
-  * Pay owed for all dates
+  * Sum of pay owed to all employees for all dates, as a number
 * **Behavior**
   * Using `wagesEarnedOnDate`, accumulate the value of all dates worked by the employee in the record used as context.
 Amount should be returned as a